salesforcecli/plugin-org/messages/rest.md

 # summary

-Makes an authenticated HTTP request to the Salesforce REST API and prints the response.
+Make an authenticated HTTP request to Salesforce REST API and print the response.

-# description

-You must specify a Salesforce org to use, either with the --target-org flag or by setting your default org with the `target-org` configuration variable.

 # examples

-- List information about limits in your org <%= config.bin %> <%= command.id %> 'services/data/v56.0/limits'
+- List information about limits in the org with alias "my-org":

-  --target-org my-org
+    <%= config.bin %> <%= command.id %> 'services/data/v56.0/limits' --target-org my-org

-- Get response in XML format by specifying the "Accept" HTTP header:
+- Get the response in XML format by specifying the "Accept" HTTP header:

-  <%= config.bin %> <%= command.id %> 'services/data/v56.0/limits' --target-org my-org --header 'Accept:
+    <%= config.bin %> <%= command.id %> 'services/data/v56.0/limits' --target-org my-org --header 'Accept: application/xml',
-  application/xml',

 # flags.include.summary

-Include HTTP response status and headers in the output.
+Include the HTTP response status and headers in the output.

 # flags.method.summary

-The HTTP method for the request.
+HTTP method for the request.

 # flags.header.summary